5 Reasons Black Friday Is The Worst

 Prior to the post-Thanksgiving shopping holiday, previews of the upcoming deals might “leak”.
 But these aren’t leaks at all: companies purposely unveil Black Friday steals (indeed) earlier and earlier to drum up anticipation, to tease consumers with the idea of luxury at a savings.
 In these advertisements, retailers play up the theme of scarcity and limited time offers, creating a sense of urgency among consumers.
 “Grab your big-screen TV for next to nothing while supplies last!”
 What shoppers may not realize is retailers are hoping you also grab all the full-priced accessories to go along with your half-priced goodies.

+Yet another reason why Black Friday can be bad, and possibly even dangerous for some, is the crowds.
 Last year, nearly 99 million Americans ventured from the safety of their homes to join the Black Friday hoards.
 99 million people.
 That’s almost one-third of the US population out in public, concentrating in the same places.
 While there have been cases of deadly stampedes and swarms of people breaking through store entrances, crowds are just awful, even in the absence of violence and hysteria.
 After waiting for hours in line at the entrance, you’ll have to navigate through a sea of people and wait for a mind-numbing period of time just to check out.
 Is it worth it?

 Retail workers are forced to work on the holidays.